bazel-contrib/rules_jvm_external/docs/bzlmod.md

 # Using rules_jvm_external with bzlmod

-Bzlmod is the new package manager for Bazel modules, included in Bazel 6.0.
+Bzlmod is the package manager for Bazel modules and is required starting with Bazel 7.
-It allows a significantly shorter setup than the `WORKSPACE` file used prior to bzlmod.

-Note: this support is new as of early 2023, so expect some brokenness and missing features.
-Please do file issues for missing bzlmod support.

-See the `/examples/bzlmod` folder in this repository for a complete, tested example.

 ## Installation